AbhipsaKar/CASA0015-Mine-AndroidAPP/README.md

 2. Remembers login information for each user.
 3. Consists of 2 sections: Trackers and To-do list
 4. The tracker section remembers and displays the last known location of all family member in a quick glance.
 When a user enters the tracker page, their current location is updated.
 5. The To-do list maintains a list to do items logged by family members consisting of the intended participant, date of logging and message.
-Once to-do list item is completed, the same can be deleted from the list with a single tap
+Once to-do list item is completed, the same can be deleted from the list with a single tap.

 ## Wireframe
 ![image](https://user-images.githubusercontent.com/91799774/167428711-aeb675af-e17e-4749-9a3d-648a04e2fa0e.png)